vbrgit/nma-research-group/content/authors/Alvarez/_index.md

 ---
 # Display name
-title: Jorge Morón
+title: Diego Álvarez

 # Full name (for SEO)
-first_name: Jorge
+first_name: Diego
-last_name: Morón-Vidal
+last_name: Álvarez

 # Username (this should match the folder name)
 authors:
-  - Jorge Moron

-#Author Names (alternative spellings etc)
-names:
-- Jorge Morón-Vidal
-- J. Morón-Vidal
+  - Alvarez

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: Associate Professor

 # Organizations/Affiliations
 organizations: